rajgiriUW/OECT_processing/README.md

 # Organic Electrochemical Transistor (OECT) device processing

-This small set of files processes sets of OECT device measurements in Python via Pandas, with primary users being the Ginger Lab at University of Washington.
+This package processes sets of OECT device measurements in Python via Pandas, with primary users being the Ginger Lab at University of Washington.
 It includes some simplified extraction and processing of recorded data.
 There is also simplified scripts for extracting and processing spectroelectrochemistry data.